alyssakraft/financial-analyzer/README.md

 This app was built with modularity and clarity in mind:

 - Reusable functions for formatting, commentary and error handling
-- Intuitive layour with labeled sections and dynamic tooltips
+- Intuitive layout with labeled sections and dynamic tooltips
 - Clean codebase for easy extension and review

 ## Future Enhancements